OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Overview

 We all have heard about brute force attacks.
 This is one of the simplest attack types, as already many tools are available that work out of the box.
-It also doesn’t require a deep technical understanding of the target, as only a list of username and password combinations is sufficient to execute the attack.
+It also doesn’t require a deep technical understanding of the target, as only a list of user name and password combinations is sufficient to execute the attack.
 Once a valid combination of credentials is identified access to the application is possible and the account can be taken over.

 To be protected against these kind of attacks, applications need to implement a control to block the access after a defined number of incorrect login attempts.